johnemyers/iste-612/checkpoint-1/checkpoint-1.md

 ---
 title: "Checkpoint 1 - Team UFO"
-subtitle: "An Analysis of Declassified Government Documents"
 author: "Cory Maclauchlin, John Myers, Arivirku Thirugnanam"
 date: "6/3/2022"
 output:
   pdf_document:
     latex_engine: xelatex
+  html_document:
+    df_print: paged
+subtitle: An Analysis of Declassified Government Documents
 ---

+\vspace{-15truemm}

 # Introduction
 There has been a recent uptick in the conversations surrounding the notion of "Unidentified Flying Objects," or UFOs, in the media due to Congressional inquiries on the topic.
 Freedom of Information Act (FOIA) request.

 # Problem Description

-When released, a trove of documents (with significant portions redacted) are published.
+Some of the technical challenges of this project include:

+* **Large Troves of Documents.**  When released, a trove of documents is published all at once.
+These can include hundreds of PDFs with thousands of pages.
+For this particular release, there are ### documents composed of ### pages.
+* **Data That is Dirty.** Documents that are released by the Government are scans of printed materials, with redactions made.
+This is the ensure that nothing is accidentally revealed that isn't supposed to be, so a physical step is required in Government release procedures.
+As such, any useful digital representation is obliterated.
+* **Unusual Lexicon.** A standard dictionary methodology may not be appropriate for certain documents types, especially this dataset.
+The unusual lexicon will require an unsupervised approach to performing processing.
+* **One more thing.** This will be one more thing.

 # Software Development

-Our development methodology will rely on the tools of the trade for.
+Our development methodology will leverage on the tools of the trade for.
 We have performed an initial survey of the requirements of the sytem, along with a design and implementation approach, which will now be discussed in more detail.

 ## Requirements

 This tool will designed generically to accommodate any type of cache of FOIA-released documents from the government in PDF form.

 There will be two primary user classes for the developed software.
-The first user class is the data engineer who will set up the backend for.
-The second user class is a person interesting in understanding.
+The first user class is the data engineer who will set up the backend for data processing, including administering parameters for the model generation steps.
+The second user class is a person interested in understanding the document set, especially for finding the hidden patterns within the data.
+In addition, this user class will leverage the clusters that have been exposed

 ## Design